Samu1311/DND1/HandIns/Web Service.md

 ### Next Steps
 - **Implementing the Image Analysis Functionality**:
-  - I will be working on integrating image processing libraries that can analyze the uploaded images and detect changes in moles, lesions, or areas of interest in MRI or CT scans.
+  - We will be working on integrating image processing libraries that can analyze the uploaded images and detect changes in moles, lesions, or areas of interest in MRI or CT scans.

 - **Data Privacy and Security**:
   - Focus will be on enhancing the security of the image upload process, including encryption of the image files and ensuring secure transmission of sensitive data.